 - Acanthosis Nigricans – dark patches of skin in the armpits, on the neck or between the breasts

 The “cysts” that are often visualized in PCOS aren’t actually fluid filled cysts, but are rather clusters of immature follicles in the ovary.
-In a normal cycle, each month there are follicles that develop, grow and mature and the dominant follicle contains the egg that is then ovulated and is either fertilized or shed through the menstrual cycle.
+In a normal cycle, each month there are follicles that develop, grow and mature.
+The dominant follicle contains the egg that is ovulated and is either fertilized or shed through the menstrual cycle.
 Since the follicles never fully develop in PCOS, ovulation often does not occur and therefore fertility is reduced.

-Additionally, women with PCOS may experience some level of insulin resistance.
-This means our cells are not as sensitive to insulin as they should be and therefore it is not utilized appropriately.
-This leads to blood sugar dysregulation in which glucose is not adequately transported into cells via insulin, leading to higher than normal blood sugar levels after meals, similar to what is seen in a patient with diabetes.
+One of the most common underlying factors that drives PCOS is insulin resistance.
+This is when our cells are not as sensitive to insulin as they should be and therefore it is not utilized appropriately.
+This results in blood sugar dysregulation leading to higher than normal blood sugar levels after meals, similar to what is seen in a patient with diabetes.
 Because of this imbalance, women with PCOS often experience weight gain or difficulty losing weight.
 There is also an increased risk for cardiovascular disease and the development of type 2 diabetes.
 Insulin resistance may also have negative effects on ovulation, which is often already suppressed in patients with PCOS due to hormonal imbalance and elevated androgens.

-There are also many Naturopathic treatment options that have shown to be successful in cases of PCOS.
+There are many naturopathic treatment options that have shown to be successful in cases of PCOS.
 These include:

 - Exercise – moderate intensity physical activity can improve insulin resistance, assist in weight loss, improve ovulation and elevate mood.
 It is also beneficial for overall wellbeing and cardiovascular health.

 PCOS is a very complex condition that can manifest differently in every individual.
-Some people may have more metabolic imbalances while others may have more emphasis on hyperandrogenism, inflammmation, environmental toxic exposure or stress.
-It is important to seek appropriate care from your Medical Doctor and Naturopathic Doctor in order to receive a treatment protocol that is specific to your case. *This article is for educational purposes only.
-Do not change anything in your daily routine without the recommendation from a healthcare professional.*
+It is important to seek appropriate care from your Medical Doctor and Naturopathic Doctor in order to receive a treatment protocol that is specific to your case.